0w3thu/alx-low_level_programming/0x02-functions_nested_loops/README.md

-C - Functions, nested loops
+This directory is for solving nested loops and function problems